 During the first quarter of 2014, management determined that although realization is not assured, it believed that it is more likely than not that its gross deferred tax asset would be realized.
 Therefore, it released the valuation allowance previously recorded resulting in an income tax benefit of \$21,221 on the Company's Consolidated Statements of Operations.
-In addition, during 2014, the Company generated foreign losses resulting in a deferred tax asset of \$816 that is currently not expected to be realized in the foreseeable future and, accordingly, a valuation allowance has been established.
+At December 31, 2015 and 2014, the Company generated foreign losses resulting in a deferred tax asset of \$2,051 and \$816, respectively, that is currently not expected to be realized in the foreseeable future and, accordingly, a valuation allowance was established.

-During the third quarter of 2014, the Company completed a state income tax study, which resulted in a reduction in its current baseline operating tax rate in the U.S. from 45% to approximately 38%.
-The Company recorded a charge to income tax expense in the third quarter to reduce the value of our deferred tax asset, which had previously been recorded using a 45% rate.
+During the third quarter of 2014, the Company completed a state income tax study, which resulted in a reduction in its baseline operating tax rate in the U.S. from 45% to approximately 38%.
+The Company recorded a charge to income tax expense in the third quarter to reduce the value of its deferred tax asset, which had previously been recorded using a 45% rate.
 The Company recorded a credit to additional paid-in capital of \$21,893 for the amount of NOLs from stock-based compensation utilized to reduce taxes payable during the period.